Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message**: Multiple resource providers are not allowed in a single spec.
-More than one the resource paths were found: '{0}'.
+**Output Message**: The last resource provider '{0}' doesn't match the namespace.

-**Description**: Verifies whether more than one resource providers exists in the specification or not.
+**Description**: Verifies whether the last resource provider matches namespace or not.
+E.g the path /providers/Microsoft.Compute/virtualMachines/{vmName}/providers/Microsoft.Insights/extResource/{extType}’ is allowed only if Microsoft.Insights matches the namespace (Microsoft.Insights).

 **Why the rule is important**: Per the [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), each OpenAPI(swagger) specification must contain one resource provider.
+So the last resource provider must match with the resource provider namespace.

-**How to fix the violation**: One OpenAPI(swagger) specification must have one resource provider.
-Please create multiple OpenAPI(swagger) specs, each for one provider.
-Please refer
+**How to fix the violation**: One OpenAPI(swagger) specification must locate in proper namespace.
+Namespace is parent folder.
+E.g. Microsoft.Insights.
+Please make sure the last resource provider name matches the namespace name.
 [Literate Configuration](https://github.com/Azure/autorest/blob/185e337137c990b9cc1b8ebbb272e76eeeef43a1/docs/user/literate-file-formats/configuration.md).

 **Impact on generated code**: N/A.